 Ingredients

-For the Mango Mixture – To make the mango mixture, you will need ripe mangoes, sugar, butter, vanilla, and cornstarch.
+To make the mango mixture, you will need fresh, ripe mangoes, granulated white sugar, unsalted butter, vanilla extract, and cornstarch.

-Choose ripe and juicy mangoes to make this cobbler.
-Florida mangoes, Champagne mangoes, or Indian varieties like Alphonso work great.
+Choose ripe and juicy mangoes to make this cobbler: Florida mangoes, Champagne mangoes, or Indian varieties like Alphonso or Kesar work great.

 To check if the mango is ripe, gently press it.
 It should be slightly soft and give back a little.
 It should also smell fruity and sweet.

-You can adjust the amount of sugar according to your taste.
-Cornstarch is used for thickening the mixture.
-Also, use a good quality vanilla extract, as it really enhances the flavor and aroma of the mango mixture.
+Use a good quality vanilla extract, as it enhances the flavor and aroma of the mango mixture.

-You can also use other fruits such as strawberries, peach, apples, and blueberries instead of mango to make this dessert.
+To make this dessert, you can use other fruits such as strawberries, peaches, apples, and blueberries instead of mango.
+You can also use a mix of different fruits.

-For the Topping – The crumbly topping is made with all-purpose flour, rolled oats, baking powder, sugar, ground cardamom, and cold unsalted butter.
+The crumbly topping is made with all-purpose flour, rolled oats (old-fashioned oats), baking powder, granulated white sugar, ground cardamom, and cold unsalted butter.

 Make sure the butter is cold and cut into small cubes.